 If a customer has placed multiple orders, shipping and packaging costs can increase.
 Sometimes, some orders have n increased delivery timeline because they are perishable.
 In this case, additional shipping costs will be involved to make multiple deliveries to the exact location on different days.
-Numerous orders should be packed and shipped together to save time and money whenever possible and decrease shipping costs.
+Numerous orders should be packed and shipped together to save time and money whenever possible and decrease your shipping costs.

 Keeping all these factors in mind, companies can decide which type of cost structure to choose when it comes to shipping: Flat Rate Shipping Vs Standard Shipping.

 10 Best Ways to Reduce Shipping Costs to Boost Profits in 2023

-The key to excellent order fulfillment involves good planning, sticking to timelines and ensuring that overhead costs are not too high.
+The key to excellent order fulfillment involves good planning, sticking to timelines, and ensuring that overhead costs are not too high.
 Striking a balance can help increase the profits of a business and improve customer satisfaction.
 Here are ten ways to reduce shipping costs for eCommerce:

 Make Packages Lighter

 While product weights remain the same, ensure to use minimal packaging material to reduce the overall weight of the package.
 Use more lightweight, efficient materials like air pillows to protect items.
 You can also use lightboxes to pack.
 For durable products that won’t cause spillage, try switching to plastic bags with branding rather than bulky boxes to reduce shipping costs, you can learn more about branded shipping here.

 Use Smaller Boxes

 Make sure that the box used for packing items is slightly larger than the actual product so that minimal packing fillers are needed to keep it secure and will ultimately decrease shipping costs.
 The bigger the box, the more space it will take in the delivery vehicle, leading to more expensive shipping costs.